saramashfej/rudderstack-community-officehours/README.md

 - Tech talk/demo: Here we will explore a RudderStack feature and go over some questions and use cases (topic TBD and will be based on community feedback)
 - Q&A/Feedback: Ask us anything related to RudderStack and also feel free to share any feedback you have.

+We will also share here any demos or code samples that will be discussed during our talks.

 ## Meeting links and recordings

 | Asset | Link        |